ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Description:**

-Call `Socket::bind(SocketAddress)`
+Call `Socket::bind(SocketAddress)'.

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.

 **Test steps:**

-1. Create a object by calling `new Socket()`
+1. Create a object by calling `new Socket()`.
-2. Call `Socket::open(stack)`
+2. Call `Socket::open(stack)`.
 3. Get address by calling NetworkInterface::get_ip_address();
-4. Create a SocketAddress object using this address and any non-used port number.
+4. Create a SocketAddress object using this address and any non-used. port number.
-5. Call `Socket::bind(address);`
+5. Call `Socket::bind(address);`.
-6.  destroy socket
+6. Destroy socket.

 **Expected result:**

-All calls return NSAPI_ERROR_OK
+All calls return `NSAPI_ERROR_OK'.